ssghait007/pyclone/README.md

 how to create installable python module explained with two real use cases
 1. If you have joined an organisation, calculate since how many days you are there
-2. Automate opening your favourite digital epaper ( its just automating 3 4 clicks to 1 command )
+2. Automate opening your favourite digital epaper ( its just automating opening browser and some clicks to 1 command )

 **Instructions to use:**